 You might be confident the person you’ve lent money to will be able to pay it back in full, but you still need to consider what you’ll do if they can’t.

-This is a deeply personal decision but one you should think about before handing over any cash, no matter how sure you are that they will repay you.
+This is a deeply personal decision but one you should think about before handing over any cash, no matter how sure you’re that they will repay you.

 How formal will the arrangement be?

 Having a formal agreement in place can protect you.
-It’s hard to think about, but if the borrower died with the debt still outstanding, you’d need proof to claim from their estate.
+It’s hard to think about, but if the borrower died with the debt unpaid, you’d need proof to claim from their estate.